 How to Land The Residency You Want

 Disclaimer: This is sponsor post from BoardVitals and is an excerpt from their free ebook A Complete Guide to Medical Residency.
-This free resource is designed to help medical students and residents land and survive their residency of choice.
+This free resource is designed to help medical students and residents land and survive the residency you want!.
 BoardVitals is a site sponsor, and thus has a financial relationship with #LifeofaMedStudent.
 Enjoy!

 Getting matched to a residency program is nearly a year long process, but where do you even begin?
 Here is a general timeline of what your Residency Match journey may look like from start to finish: